 However each of these deposits was quickly shown to be too small to make the miners rich.
 They also couldn’t find the hard rock sources of the gold.
 This meant many of the first serious prospectors in 1858 gave up and went back east.
 Of course we know there’s lots of gold in the mountains of Colorado …as the more tenacious prospectors found for themselves in 1859!

 Here’s an early map showing the important early towns.
 It illustrates the locations focused on by the first migrant prospectors:

 The interesting part for prospectors lies in the fact that this layer of gold bearing rock once covered virtually all of south metro Denver from the Castle Rock area north almost to the edge of the city of Denver.
 It stretched from the edge of the foothills on the west, all the way into the western part of Elbert County in the east.
 Of course, across most of this area, the gold bearing rock is long since decomposed and is often buried under a thick layer of sand in the east or clay in the west.
-This means there’s a layer of gold bearing material under many homes and businesses in south metro Denver and it’s been laying there as placer gold for hundreds of millions of years!
+This means there’s a layer of gold bearing material under many homes and businesses in south metro Denver and it’s been laying there as placer gold for tens of millions of years!